MatthewT0/GenAI-Image-Forensics-Toolbox/README.md

 This script can be found within the `./Analysis_and_Processing` directory.

 This is the final script which will analyse all values across the files for each algorithm and class.
-Then, a summary is saved to a spreadsheet (xlsx) for viewing.
-These values can be used to create graphs or further analysis.
+Then a summary is saved to a spreadsheet (xlsx) for viewing.
+These values can be used to create graphs for further analysis.

 The outputted file can be found within the OrganisedFiles\Graphing directory.

 If a .mat file is preferred the graphing script can be used instead of graphingExcel.
-If a different split analysis than classes is needed refer to the [developer_guidelines](docs/developer_guidelines.md) for information on the implementation.
+If classes are not being used for the dataset split, then refer to the [developer_guidelines](docs/developer_guidelines.md) for further help.

 ## Directory Structure
 The key components of the directory structure include: